jbwong05/obs-text-slideshow/README.md

 ## Possible future work
 - [ ] Text input from files
 - [ ] Individual text settings for each text source
-- [ ] GUI dock for easier transitioning between sources
+- [x] GUI dock for easier transitioning between sources
+  - [ ] Find work around for the need for a `refresh sources` button because the obs-frontend-api doesn't have a source added or edited event